kyren/piccolo/README.md

 It's a cute little "pico" Lua, get it?

-It's not really all that "pico", but it's still a cute little instrument you can safely carry with you anywhere!
+It's not really all that "pico" anymore, but it's still a cute little instrument you can safely carry with you anywhere!

 ## Wasn't this project called something else?
 Luster?
 Deimos?